actions/actions-runner-controller/docs/preview/gha-runner-scale-set-controller/README.md

 # Autoscaling Runner Scale Sets mode

-**⚠️ This mode is currently only available for a limited number of organizations.**

 This new autoscaling mode brings numerous enhancements (described in the following sections) that will make your experience more reliable and secure.

 ## How it works